truonglac95/EnyaExpo/EnyaSDK/EnyaSMC/README.md

   enyasmc.configure({
       AccessToken: "s89ysydgsi6", // Secret token, given by us
       Algorithm: "your special name",
-    	Bitlength: 1 // Default is 8, it could be any positive integar })
+    	Bitlength: 1 // Default is 8 but it can be any positive integer })
   ```

-* You should be aware of the decimals.
+* Be aware of decimals.
 It will drop decimals when the result is larger than 10^10.

 #### Solutions for large parameters and small weights or small parameters and large weights

-1. If you have a coefficient as b * 10^15​ and a weight as ​a * 10^-5, you can adjust these two as ​b * 10^5​ and a * 10^5 to avoid error results.
+1. If you have a coefficient such as `b * 10^15`​ and a weight such as `a * 10^-5`, consider balancing them (i.e. `​b * 10^5​` and `a * 10^5` to faciliate calculations).
-2. Or adjust **Bitlength** in configure settings.
+2. Or, adjust **Bitlength** in configure settings.

 ## Note

 Our customers need to upload the name of their algorithm and parameters of their linear regression function to our server.
 We will give them a secret token to access our service.
-When they use our SMC module, they only need to provide user's data, the secret token and the name of thieir algorithm and EnySMC function will return the result.
-Later, I can add more different regression functions based on our customers' requests.
+When they use our SMC module, they only need to provide user's data, the secret token, and the name of their algorithm and the EnyaSMC function will return the result.
+Please contact us for access to different regression functions.

 ## V1.0.0(DEC 25, 2019)